iNewLegend/elementor/docs/assets/dev/js/editor/document/elements/commands/duplicate/usability.md

 ## How to duplicate element?
      Duplicate will work for section, columns & widgets.
-   * Assuming we have this section, and want to duplicate it, the section container is stored at variable:
+   * Assuming we have section, and want to duplicate it, the section container is stored at variable:
    `eSection`
    ```javascript
     $e.run( 'document/elements/duplicate', {
         container: eSection,
     } );
    ```
+   _and the result new **section** with the same structure appears below the requested **section**._